aaronshikh/portfolio/README.md

 ## Data Science Portfolio

-**HI!, I'm Aaron — an aspiring data scientist with a passion for analyzing, modeling, and explaining things.**
+**HI!
+I'm Aaron — an aspiring data scientist with a passion for analyzing, modeling, and explaining things.**